bpholden/lickRemoteObserving/README.md

 ```
 to enable the connection.

-You can just double click the corect script in the Finder on a Mac as well.
+You can just double click the correct script in the Finder on a Mac as well.

 # Outline